MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

     npm install
     ```

-1. In the same terminal window, run the command to run the web app.
+1. In the same terminal window, run the command to build and run the web app.

     ```javascript
     npm start